thungthungg/TIS/Assignment 4/README.md

 Discover Agriculture is an innovative platform dedicated to **empowering farmers with knowledge and tools for modern farming practices**.
 Founded by Roshan Shetty and Harshith Bhandary, the initiative combines **education and technology** to inspire sustainable agriculture.
 Through its YouTube channel, it highlights **cutting-edge solutions** like **precision farming, automated machinery, and predictive analytics**.
 By integrating **AI, IoT, and robotics, Discover Agriculture** aims to **conserve resources, boost efficiency, and transform traditional farming into a more productive and sustainable endeavor**.🪵🌲🌴

+💁🏻‍♀️This is the attachment of the report : [Assignment 4.Newsletter](https://github.com/user-attachments/files/18518219/assignment.4.pdf)

 <h2>1.
 Background of Discover Agriculture📋</h2>

 - A YouTube channel founded by Roshan Shetty and Harshith Bhandary.